Part IV: Faster Than Light Travel--Concepts and Their "Problems"

 Such a situation is seen in a particular Voyager episode.
 In this episode, members of the crew are caught in a "subspace fissure", and they travel back in time.
 By the end of the episode their trip back in time has produced a self-inconsistent situation.
 That series of events then becomes impossible and ceases to exist by the closing credits.
 This could be seen as a result of having the "consistency protection provision" apply to a case where the subspace frame of reference is bypassed via "subspace fissures".

 So, even though we can be relatively sure that this was not the intention of the writers, the situations shown do seem to comply with the concepts we have developed.
-If you are a sci-fi writer or studying for online degrees, understanding these concepts may help you in the future.
+If you are a sci-fi writer, understanding these concepts may help you in the future.

 10.5 To sum up...